 Open Circle Social Action

+Class schedule and tuition varies by site.
+Please see below for more information.
 Tuition assistance is available — don’t let cost be a barrier!
-Please contact Betsy More at 617-559-8736 or firstname.lastname@example.org.
+For more information, contact Bernice Lerner, Dean of Adult Learning, at 617-559-8709 or firstname.lastname@example.org.

 Those who withdraw from the class before the first session will be given a full refund.
 A $50 administrative fee will be deducted from your refund if you choose to withdraw from the class after the first session.